WFMZ investigates what happen to the popular historical sign on a local rail trail

 According to these rocks, Pennsylvania and New Jersey were once south of the equator.

-In the samples, they examined the magnetism in sediment that formed the rock sample.
-From that, they could tell the rock formed much closer to the equator.
+They examined the sediment that formed those rock samples for magnetism.
+From that, they can tell that the rock formed much closer to the equator.

+Those local rocks formed as Earth's super continent, Pangea, started breaking apart.

 Over time, the sediment like course sand, fine silt, and powdery clay stuck together, got squeezed, and ultimately compressed into rock.

-Layers that are more recessed and farther back were were made up of a finer grain of sediment.
-Or, they were cemented together with something that was more easily dissolved.
+Areas that are more recessed and farther back were made up of a finer grain of sediment, or the sediment was not cemented together as well.

-As a result, water had an easier time washing away that part of the rock--the part of the rock that had a lot of silt and clay.
+As a result, water had an easier time washing away that part of the rock.

-The grains making up silt and clay are much smaller than the grains making up sand.

 The areas of the rock cliff that are sticking out are made from harder, more course sediment, which stands up better to erosion.